Dung24-6/Dung24-6/README.md

 _**The man of knowledge must be able not only to love his enemies but also to hate his friends.**_

 Friedrich Nietzsche

+_**Intuition is the supra-logic that cuts out all the routine processes of thought and leaps straight from the problem to the answer.**_

+Robert Graves